 When it comes to alcohol and drug addiction, it can be difficult to know where to turn for help.
 Fortunately, the Substance Abuse and Mental Health Services Administration (SAMHSA) provides a National Helpline that can provide information and referrals to treatment centers.
 The helpline is free and available in both English and Spanish.
 Those without health insurance or who are underinsured may be referred to state-funded treatment programs, while those with health insurance may be referred to participating providers and healthcare facilities.

-No, we don't offer advice.
+It's important to understand that SAMHSA's National Helpline does not provide advice, but rather connects callers with resources in their area.
 Trained information specialists answer calls, transfer callers to state services or other appropriate intake centers in their states, and connect them to local assistance and support.
-Alcohol and Drug Addiction Happens in Best Families Describe how alcohol and drug addiction affects the whole family.
-Explains how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.
+Alcohol and drug addiction affects the entire family, not just the individual struggling with addiction.
+It's important for family members to understand how substance abuse treatment works, how family interventions can be a first step to recovery, and how to help children from families affected by alcohol and drug abuse.

 SAMHSA provides additional resources on their website, including a store, blog, social media accounts, and more.
 Finding help for addiction doesn't have to be a challenge.
 To find a free alcohol and drug rehabilitation center near you, you can begin your search with the Substance Abuse and Mental Health Services Administration.
 Use the SAMHSA Directory of Individual State Agencies for Substance Abuse Services to find the local resource to contact in your state and find affordable rehabilitation options.